-Emails or text messages between Board members regarding public business may constitute a meeting and violate open meeting laws even if done on personal devices.
+Emails or text messages between Board members regarding public business may constitute a meeting and violate open meeting laws even if done on personal devices under circumstances and within the parameters established by the ND Office of Attorney General.

 Training seminars and purely social gatherings attended by a quorum of the Board or Committee are not meetings, however, as soon as the members discuss any public business, it becomes a meeting.